Jeanne Fontbonne: Life

 Before the Revolution, small groups of Sisters lived close to the people, wearing ordinary dress, they visited the homes of people who were sick and poor and helped all in need.
 The government required a different model, centralized into diocesan congregations focused on education.
 By 1830, the Sisters were wearing an official habit for the first time.

 During her years of leadership, she established and reorganized pre-revolutionary communities to become satellites of the Motherhouse.
 By the end of her leadership, she was responsible for establishing a number of new congregations in France and Italy as well as over 240 communities of the Lyon congregation.
 In 1836 at the request of Bishop Rosati of the Diocese of St. Louis in Missouri, she sent six sisters to America.
 She kept in constant correspondence with them.
 This began the expansion of numerous congregations of the Sisters of St. Joseph in the United States and Canada.

 She died on 22 November 1843 in Lyon.

 Legacy

-The Sisters of St. Joseph commemorate Mother St. John Fontbonne on November 22.
+The Sisters of St. Joseph commemorate Fontbonne on November 22.
 Fontbonne College, now Fontbonne University, in Saint Louis is named in her honor.